sbulatao/CSE15L-LAB-REPORTS/Lab_1.md

   > 5. Now use commands javac and java and it will print out different contents to when you where in your personal computer.

 ## Setting an SSH Key
+  Within this section, we will be able creating a way to bypass the password we have placed within the ssh and scp.
+We will be using the command called **ssh-keygen**. ssh-keygen creates a pair of files called the *public key* and *private key*.
+It will copy the public key to a particular location to the server, and a private key in your computer.
+Then the ssh command can use the paired files in place of your password

 ## Optimizing Remote Running